janniec/GoodboyRetriever/README.md

 ## How does Goodboy Retrieve Answers?

 1. GoodboyRetriever needs to be fed a corpus of text data as the knowledge base.
 2. The corpus will be chunked into pages and sentences.
-Chunking is performed hierarchically, utilizing SpaCy's POS (part of speech), punctuation, and lastly a limit on the number of tokens.
+Chunking is performed hierarchically, utilizing punctuation, SpaCy's POS (part of speech), and lastly a limit on the number of tokens.
-3. The pages will be vectorized using a pretrained Doc2Vec embeddings based on wikipedia data.
+3. The pages will be vectorized using pretrained Doc2Vec embeddings based on wikipedia data.
 4. The sentences will be vectorized using an engine running on a large pretrained BERT model.
 5. All the page vectors and sentences vectors are stored using Klepto.
 6. When GoodboyRetriever is fed a query, it will vectorize the query twice.
 Once with Doc2Vec to produce a "page vector" version of the query.
 Then, with the BERT engine to produce a "sentence vector" version of the query.